 - Inter-island airplanes are also available; however, airfares are expensive in spite of being a faster mode of transport.
 Plus, there are several luggage restrictions one has to adhere to.

 - Overland and water taxis also run across the Galápagos, and they can be hired pretty easily, and at affordable prices.

 - Renting a bike is also popular, especially among those who want to explore the island(s) on their own.
 Moreover, taking walking tours across some of the tourist areas of the islands is not only fulfilling, but is also free-of-cost.

 Tip: There are several defined bike trails across the islands, but if you wish to explore some of the less-explored ones, you can do so by consulting your hotel help desk or your tour operator.

-, in order to visit the Galápagos Islands.
-This card is to keep a check on immigration to the islands, and allows the maximum residency of 90 days on the islands.➥
+- Once you arrive at the Quito airport, you will have to acquire the INGALA Transit Control Card, in order to visit the Galápagos Islands.
+This card is to keep a check on immigration to the islands, and allows the maximum residency of 90 days on the islands.